GoogleChrome/web.dev/src/site/content/en/blog/betty-crocker/index.md

 or web-based presentation apps that prevent the screen from sleeping during a presentation.

-We have compiled [everything you need to know about the Wake Lock API](https://web.dev/wakelock/) in a comprehensive article over on our developer portal.
+We have compiled [everything you need to know about the Wake Lock API](https://web.dev/wakelock/) in a comprehensive article on this very site.
 Happy reading, and happy cooking!

 ## Acknowledgements